Materials-Consortia/OPTIMADE/optimade.rst

   - If a special feature listed below is not used, the list MUST NOT contain the corresponding string.
   - **List of strings used to indicate special structure features**:

-    - :val:`disorder`: This flag MUST be present if any one entry in the :property:`species` list has a :property:`chemical_symbols` list that is longer than 1 element.
+    - :val:`disorder`: this flag MUST be present if any one entry in the `species`_ list has a :field:`chemical_symbols` list that is longer than 1 element.
+    - :val:`implicit_atoms`: this flag MUST be present if the structure contains atoms that are not assigned to sites via the property `species_at_sites`_ (e.g., because their positions are unknown).
+When this flag is present, the properties related to the chemical formula will likely not match the type and count of atoms represented by the `species_at_sites`_, `species`_, and `assemblies`_ properties.
-    - :val:`unknown_positions`: This flag MUST be present if at least one component of the :property:`cartesian_site_positions` list of lists has value :val:`null`.
+    - :val:`site_attachments`: this flag MUST be present if any one entry in the `species`_ list includes :field:`attached` and :field:`nattached`.
-    - :val:`assemblies`: This flag MUST be present if the property `assemblies`_ is present.
+    - :val:`assemblies`: this flag MUST be present if the property `assemblies`_ is present.

--  **Examples**: A structure having unknown positions and using assemblies: :val:`["assemblies", "unknown_positions"]`
+-  **Examples**: A structure having implcit atoms and using assemblies: :val:`["assemblies", "implicit_atoms"]`

 Calculations Entries
 --------------------